Hugo-Persson/portfolio/src/content/blog/publish-cargo-app-with-github-actions/post.md

 ---
 title: "Publish a Rust CLI App with GitHub Actions"
 description: "How to create a GitHub Actions workflow to automatically build a Rust app.
-Create a GitHub release and attach the binary to it for all platforms.
-For example if you have a Rust CLI app that you want to publish the binaries to GitHub so people can download your tools, this is how to do it."
+Create a GitHub release and attach the binary to it for all platforms"
 pubDate: 2024-05-31
 tags: ["rust", "github-actions", "ci/cd", "cargo"]
 keywords: []